 Harriet Dart vs. Veronika Kudermetova: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-No. 149-ranked Harriet Dart will take on No. 19 Veronika Kudermetova in the WTA Tokyo, Japan Women Singles 2023 Round of 32 on Monday, September 25.
+In the WTA Tokyo, Japan Women Singles 2023 Round of 32 on Tuesday, No. 149-ranked Harriet Dart takes on No. 19 Veronika Kudermetova.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!